kendlc/kendlc/README.md

 ### Hi there, I'm Ken! 👋👾

-- 💻 I'm a junior software engineer with a background in electrical engineering.
+- 💻 I'm a software engineer with a background in electrical engineering.

 - 😄 Check my web portfolio at [kendlcdev.netlify.app/](https://kendlcdev.netlify.app/)